 It adapts to urban areas, tolerating both shade and drought, but has an aggressive root system that can break up sidewalks.
 Norway maple is winter hardy in U.S. Department of Agriculture plant hardiness zones 3B through 7B.

 All maple trees in the Aceraceae family propagate by their propeller seeds catching the wind and sprouting after landing some distance away.

 Tree of Heaven Propeller Seeds

 Tree of heaven (Ailanthus altissima) produces a samara seed with a paper-like wing around it.
 Yellow-green flowers on female trees produce seeds in vast quantities from late summer through early fall.

-When dropping, the samara seeds flutter and spin in the air.
-The seeds are so successful in dispersing and germinating that seedlings even grow in cracks of pavement.
+When dropping, the propeller seeds flutter and spin in the air.
+The seeds are so successful in dispersing and germinating that seedlings even grow in cracks of pavement and mountainsides.
 The tree, a native of China, survives where other trees cannot.
 It thrives under any conditions: hot, dry, wet or cold.

 Tree of heaven features large compound leaves like a walnut tree and smooth grey bark.
 Trunks can grow up to 5 feet in diameter.
-Crushed leaves and all parts of the tree have a foul odor described as rotten peanut butter.
-Considered invasive in some areas, tree of heaven is difficult to kill.
-It's winter hardy in U.S. Department of Agriculture plant hardiness zones 5A through 8A.
+Crushed leaves and all parts of the tree have a foul odor that is sometimes described as rotten peanut butter.
+Many property owners seek to kill tree of heaven, which is considered invasive in some areas.
+This plant is winter hardy in U.S. Department of Agriculture plant hardiness zones 5A through 8A.